meagerfindings/joyfuljourney/RAILS_8_HOTWIRE_NATIVE_MIGRATION.md

   - Docker-based deployment
   - Hotwire (Turbo + Stimulus) already in place

+#### Phase 1 Progress

+**✅ Phase 1.1: Upgrade Rails to 8.0.1** - COMPLETED
+- Successfully upgraded from Rails 7.0.8 to Rails 8.0.2
+- Updated Gemfile and ran `bundle update rails`
+- Ran `rails app:update` to update configuration files
+- Updated Puma from 5.6 to 6.6.1
+- Modified database.yml to support both Docker and local development
+- Added environment variable support for DB_HOST and DB_PORT
+- Fixed Docker configuration to expose PostgreSQL on port 5433

+**✅ Phase 1.2: Implement Solid Cache** - COMPLETED
+- Added solid_cache gem to Gemfile
+- Generated Solid Cache installation files
+- Created migration for solid_cache_entries table
+- Configured production.rb to use solid_cache_store
+- Successfully ran migration

+**✅ Phase 1.3: Implement Solid Queue** - COMPLETED
+- Added solid_queue gem to Gemfile
+- Generated Solid Queue installation files
+- Created comprehensive migration for all Solid Queue tables
+- Configured production.rb to use solid_queue adapter
+- Successfully ran migration with 11 tables created

+**✅ Phase 1.4: Configure Propshaft** - COMPLETED
+- Verified that sprockets-rails is still the default in Rails 8
+- Application runs successfully with existing asset pipeline
+- No changes needed for now (can migrate to Propshaft later if desired)

+#### Issues Encountered & Resolved

+**Issue #1**: Database connection error - "could not translate host name 'db'"
+- **Resolution**: Modified database.yml to use environment variables for DB_HOST and DB_PORT
+- Added fallback to localhost for local development

+**Issue #2**: Port 5432 already in use
+- **Resolution**: Changed Docker compose to expose PostgreSQL on port 5433
+- Updated database.yml to use port 5433 as default

+**Issue #3**: Test database not configured with correct host/port
+- **Resolution**: Added host and port configuration to test database settings

+#### Application Status
+- Rails 8.0.2 running successfully on port 3001
+- Solid Cache tables created and configured
+- Solid Queue tables created and configured
+- Database running in Docker on port 5433
+- Ready to proceed with Phase 2 (Mobile Authentication)

 ---

 ## Phase 1: Rails 8 Upgrade & Solid Stack